Home Academics Undergraduate Majors

 You’ll work with your academic advisor to create an English major that suits your needs.
 If you’re looking to teach English in grades 7-12, you’ll take graduate courses during your senior year.
 If becoming a writer is your objective, then you’ll take specific classes that concentrate on creative writing in different genres.
 No matter your passion, there’s a way to make your degree in English work for you.

-- The Traditional English Major – The traditional major track includes courses in linguistics, research and writing, and a comprehensive study of literature, English and American, as well as Shakespeare.
-The curriculum completes with a senior Capstone Course.
-The Capstone represents the culmination of the major, and as such the Capstone projects are presented to the public every spring.
+• B.A. in English – The traditional major track includes courses in linguistics, research and writing, and a comprehensive study of literature, English and American, as well as Shakespeare.
+The curriculum completes with a senior capstone course.
+The capstone represents the culmination of the major, and as such the capstone projects are presented to the public every spring.

-- The English Major With a Writing Concentration – The writing concentration is appropriate for students who want to pursue an MFA or a career in professional writing.
+• B.A. in English with a Writing Concentration – The writing concentration is appropriate for students who want to pursue an MFA or a career in professional writing.

 At a Glance